Ilya Zaslavskiy: Congress of People's Deputies

 World Committee for the United Nations Decade of Disabled Persons.

-When back in Moscow, Ilya Zaslavskiy poisitioned himself as an opponent to the one-party rule of the Communist Party of the Soviet Union under Mikhail Gorbachev.
+When back in Moscow, Ilya Zaslavskiy positioned himself as an opponent to the one-party rule of the Communist Party of the Soviet Union under Mikhail Gorbachev.
 David Remnick, for example, describes being witness to a scene on December 15, 1989, at the State Kremlin Palace, where Zaslavskiy literally stood up to Gorbatchev and "the fury in Gorbatchev's eyes" to demand a day of remembrance for Andrei Sakharov, a dissident who had died the day before.

 Local elections

 Despite such rhetorical acts of resistance, the leading members of the democratic opposition in the Soviet Union (organised in the countrywide movement Democratic Russia (Демократическая Россия)) were mostly powerless with regards to the national parliament.
 They focused, therefore, on local elections to gain influence.
 Zaslavskiy, one of the most commonly known and influential members of Democratic Russia, ran for election to his home district Oktyabrsky's council in 1990.
 As a proven entrepreneur, he promised to "build capitalism in one district" – a clear provocation to the state doctrine of "Socialism in one country".

 Parallel to his own candidacy, Zaslavskiy boosted election campaigns all over Moscow: He had voters surveyed, circumvented the state-owned businesses' embargo to print pamphlets, asked psychologists to optimise publications, and advised candidates running in other districts on their campaigns.
 The measures taken showed effect, as Zaslavskiy was voted into office as district councilor, and was also made said council's chairman.

 As the new district leader, Zaslavskiy lowered the hurdles to registration and publication of media products of all kinds, including dissident press.
 For the first time in the history of the Soviet Union, free sale of any print media was allowed.
 Furthermore, he made launching political parties legal and free in his district, setting a national precedent for a multi-party system.
 He had the communist party bureaus move to undesirable premises within the district's administration building, and demanded more power over decision-making from the central government, for example, personnel decisions at the local police force.
 He also kept the election promise of introducing capitalism.
 Within twelve months, 4,500 businesses had been founded in or moved to his district, which constituted approximately half of all private enterprises operating in Moscow at the time; tax revenue tripled to ₽250 million per year.
 Although unsuccessful in the intermediate-term, Zaslavskiy also attempted to set up a real estate market.

 Due to mounting opposition by the general public to his capitalist reforms, as well as ambiguities regarding governance structures, Zaslavskiy stepped down from his position as a district leader but kept some influence as commissioner of the mayor.